CastosHQ/Seriously-Simple-Podcasting/readme.txt

 **Where to find help**

 Seriously Simple Podcasting comes with complete user and developer [documentation](http://www.seriouslysimplepodcasting.com/).
 Please read this documentation thoroughly before posting on [the support forum](https://wordpress.org/support/plugin/seriously-simple-podcasting).

+**Add-ons**

+Seriously Simple Podcasting comes with a growing [library of add-ons](http://www.seriouslysimplepodcasting.com/add-ons/).
+Just like the core plugin itself, all of the add-ons are 100% free to use and will always remain that way.

 **How to contribute**